 - Are you wanting to persuade, get commitment or buy in to your cause?

 And I have added the following to the list.

 - Can you communicate your message more fully or passionately in person?

 Yet others suggest we consider our communication options as a hierarchy and choose the option that best suits are need.

 “E-mail is great for scheduling and confirming meetings, phone is good for quick conversations that require two-way communications and a memo is preferred for long background pieces.
 In-person and scheduled meetings are always the best for any discussion requiring true dialogue and consensus.”

-If we think about managing change we can begin to see how important face to face discussions are in building a base to gain a shared understanding and commitment to the change.
+In managing change face to face discussions are critical to building a shared understanding and commitment.

-When we meet and speak we involve the art of ‘turn taking’ which is important for social interactions and lets us know that our message is getting received.
-We are also building ‘brain synchronization‘ between those involved.
+When we meet and talk with each other we engage in the art of ‘turn taking’.
+Turn taking is an approach that is important for social interactions, it lets us know that our message is being received in the way we intended.